Do thoughts of weight loss dominate your thinking? Do you want to lose weight more than anything?

 Confidence, acceptance, feeling like she’s enough.
 Self-love, comfort, happiness.

-Sure, when you lose weight, you feel happy slipping in to that slinky dress for the party.
-You don’t think people are judging you for being fat anymore.
-You look at your reflection and notice you look much thinner.
+Sure, when you lose weight, you may feel happy slipping in to that slinky dress for the party.
+You don’t think people are judging you for being overweight anymore.
+You look at your reflection and notice you look thinner.

 But what about after that initial euphoria wears off?
 When the party is over, the jeans you squeeze into become your everyday outfit and the excitement of weight loss fades?